sumedhaKl/student-2/_posts/2024-02-26-Blog_about_CPT_Project.md

   <tbody>
     <tr>
       <td>Input to program</td>
-      <td>This is highlighted in the video when we click on the quote repository feature and enter the information.
-This information (the quote, quote author, and quote opinion) is entered accordingly at the beginning of the video.</td>
+      <td>This is shown in the video when the cards are clicked which triggers code to check if they are a match.</td>
     </tr>
     <tr>
       <td>At least one aspect of the functionality of your program</td>
-      <td>There is a quote storage where you can view the quotes that you wrote up and look back on some influential quotes and the opinions that you had on them.
-This showcase is demonstrated in the video.</td>
+      <td>The card match can be identified quickly and the cards that do not match are flipped back in a short time. </td>
     </tr>
     <tr>
       <td>Output produced by program</td>
-      <td>Once input is entered and submitted, there is an output/popup which lets you know if the quote has been submitted successfully or not.
-When you redirect to the quote showcase, the input, if successfully entered, will be saved as a result that you can refer back to.</td>
+      <td>Once the cards are matched, then they remain frozen for the rest of the game while the user experiments with the remaining cards.</td>
     </tr>
     <tr>
       <td>My video does not have:</td>
-      <td>The video does not display any other feature or its code and does not include a background voice narration.</td>
+      <td>The video does not include audio.</td>
     </tr>
     <tr>
       <td>My video is:</td>
-      <td>Exactly 1 minute long in the form of a .mp4 file and 5.60 GB.</td>
+      <td>Exactly 39 seconds long in the form of a .mp4 file and 8200 KB.</td>
     </tr>
   </tbody>
 </table>